gallenc/opennms-paxexam/docs/DesignDetails.md

 Once karaf has started, pax-exam injects a 'Test Probe' bundle using RMI.
 The test probe contains the junit tests which are to be run within the OSGi container.
-The test can be annotated with services or the bundle contxt, and these will be wired from services running in the container before the test is run.
+The test can be annotated with services or the bundle context, and these will be wired from services running in the container before the test is run.

 After the test has finished, the test probe is uninstalled and the karaf container is stopped unless it is specified to keep running between tests.